Coorparoo and Districts Neighbourhood Plan

 - ensuring new development is sympathetic to adjoining heritage places and does not detract from the streetscape

-- confirming future development at the existing Energex depot and former Ekibin extractive quarry site
+- confirming future development potential at the existing Energex depot and former Ekibin extractive quarry site

 - requiring new developments in Logan Road centres to incorporate a landscaped setback.